 Make it measurable and put it on a timeline.

 I want to lose 20 pounds in 52 weeks can be broken into – I WILL lose 1.66 pounds every month until next year.

-Or I will increase my bench press max by 5 pounds every other month.
+Or I will increase my bench press max by 5 pounds in 6 months.

 Or I will increase my mile time by 30 seconds every quarter.

 Whatever your end goal is, break it down into micro goals.

 5) Look at your final goal date…and now cut it in half.

 Yes, cut it in half.
 If you want it bad enough, you should be able to accomplish any realistic year end goal in half the time.
 20 pounds in 6 months instead of 12.
 This is off of the idea of Parkinsons Law.